 Rules adopted by the Securities and Exchange Commission pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 require the Company to assess its internal control over financial reporting annually.
 The rules governing the standards that must be met for management to assess its internal control over financial reporting are complex.
 They require significant documentation, testing, and possible remediation of any significant deficiencies in and/or material weaknesses of internal controls in order to meet the detailed standards under these rules.
-The Company has evaluated its internal control over financial reporting as effective as of September 30, 2013.
+The Company has evaluated its internal control over financial reporting as effective as of September 30, 2015.
 See Item 9A - Controls and Procedures - Management's Annual Report on Internal Control over Financial Reporting.
-Although the Company has evaluated its internal control over financial reporting as effective as of September 30, 2013, in future fiscal years, the Company may encounter unanticipated delays or problems in assessing its internal control over financial reporting as effective or in completing its assessments by the required dates.
+Although the Company has evaluated its internal control over financial reporting as effective as of September 30, 2015, in future fiscal years, the Company may encounter unanticipated delays or problems in assessing its internal control over financial reporting as effective or in completing its assessments by the required dates.
 In addition, the Company cannot assure you that its independent registered public accountants will attest that internal control over financial reporting are effective in future fiscal years.
-If the Company cannot assess its internal control over financial reporting as effective, investor confidence and share value may be negatively impacted.
+If the Company cannot assess its internal control over financial reporting as effective as of setting as effective over financial reporting as effective as will attest that internal control over financial reporting are effective in future fiscal years.
+If the Company cannot assess its internal control over financial reporting as effective and share value may be negatively impacted.

-The Company may be required to reduce its profit margins on contracts on which it uses the percentage-of-completion accounting method.
+The Company may be required to reduce its profit margins on contracts on which it uses the percentage-ofcompletion accounting method.